-- Model as Code: clear visual documentation of your data model.
-Layout reads the data model and generates a visually appealing UML class diagram which is never out of date.
+- Model as Code provides clear visual documentation of your data model.
+One of our tools, Layout, reads the data model and generates a visually appealing UML class diagram which is never out of date.
 Layout is based on world class layout algorithms for VLSI.
-See Examples.
+See Example.

 - Supports reusable bi-directional associations.
 Many real life relations are bi-directional such as Graph, Aggregate, and Finite State Machine, yet standard libraries support only uni-directional associations.
-This means bi-directional association implementations without Structured Data are not reusable and the data model is often not clear.
+This means bi-directional association implementations without Structured Data are not reusable.

 - Simple to start or migrate.
 Structured Data is extremely simple to use.
-It is simple to convert classes from standard libraries to Structured Data, limited to syntactical changes.
+The conversion of classes from standard libraries to Structured Data is limited to syntactical changes.

 - Supports reusable Structural Design Patterns.
 Structural Design Patterns can be implemented as reusable library classes in the same style as Collections, Graphs, or other data structures.